-Lines 16 through 19
+Lines 18 through 21

-Complete these lines if the following occurs:
+Complete these lines if the following occurred:

-- 16. The partnership's historical property preservation credit has to be recaptured. - 17.
-The partnership's film production certification is revoked after it receives the credit. - 18.
-The partnership's biodiesel sales are not at least 2% of all diesel sales by the end of the third year after the credit was initially claimed, or the facility ceases blending biodiesel for sale. - The partnership's biodiesel facility ceases operations for a period of 12 consecutive months within five years of claiming the credit.
+- 18. The partnership's federal rehabilitation credit, on which the Montana historical property preservation credit was based, was recaptured. - 19.
+The partnership's film production certification was revoked after it received the credit. - 20.
+The partnership's biodiesel sales were not at least 2% of all diesel sales by the end of the third year after the credit was initially claimed, or the facility ceased blending biodiesel for sale. - 21.
+The partnership's biodiesel facility ceased operations for a period of 12 consecutive months within five years of claiming the credit.